Dubai Digital Nomad Visa (Virtual Working Program UAE) — 2026 Update

 • Completed visa application form.

-• Passport valid for at least 6 months.
+• Passport valid for at least 6 months

-• Recent passport-sized photograph.
+• Recent passport-sized photograph

-• Health insurance valid in the UAE.
+• Health insurance valid in the UAE

-• Proof of income.
+• Proof of income

-• Bank statements from the last 3 months.
+• Bank statements from the last 6 months

-• Payment of the visa application fee.
+• Payment of the visa application fee

 Proof of Financial Self-Sufficiency

-• Remote employees must show a minimum monthly income of USD $3,500.
+• Remote employees: Minimum monthly income of USD $3,500 (or equivalent).

 Required documents include:

-• Recent payslip or income report.
+• A recent payslip or income report

 Private Health Insurance